andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 ```

 #### Extracting and Adding Custom Column Part 2
-+ Calculating the great-circle distance in meters between the `starting and ending latitude and longitude` coordinates of each trip recorded in the data frame, and storing the distances in a new custom column `ride_distance`.
++ Calculating the great-circle distance in meters between the `start and end latitude and longitude` coordinates of each trip recorded in the data frame, and storing the distances in a new custom column `ride_distance`.
 ```{r}
 trip_data$ride_distance <- distGeo(
   matrix(c(trip_data$start_lng, trip_data$start_lat), ncol = 2),